 Diversity and Global Connections

-The Diversity and Global Connections committee was formed several years ago.
-Edgecombe Community College has put the people and the pieces in place to address both global education and globalization.
+The Diversity and Global Connections committee was formed in 2007, merging the college’s Diversity Committee and Global Education Committee to address global education, diversity, equity, inclusion and belonging.
 Faculty, staff, and administrators have attended conferences, symposiums, and residential programs to better understand these concepts and how they need to become a part of the college’s mission.
 Carole Mehle-Bittner serves as the chair for the Diversity and Global Connections standing committee.
 She can be reached at mehlec@edgecombe.edu or (252) 618-6695.

 ECC joined forces with the University of North Carolina at Chapel Hill in an effort to learn more about these concepts and to utilize the tremendous resources available to the college through this collaboration.
 In the spring of 2005, ECC became a partner in World View, a special global education and globalization center based at UNC-CH.
 Consortium partners include Duke University and North Carolina State University.
 The resources and programs available through World View are offered to colleges and universities, community colleges, public and private schools, and any agency or individual who might be interested in learning more about global education and globalization issues.
 Since partnering with World View, ECC has sent more than fifty staff members to participate in its programs.